-It is a wonderful town and it is consider the largest and most important archaeological place in the country.
-Guayabo is located in the Cartago providence, there you can visit the Guayabo National Monument and learn some more about the Costa Rican culture (you can also visit the Turrialba Volcano National Park that is the same province).
+It is a wonderful Pre-Columbian town and it is considered the largest and most important archaeological place in Costa Rica.
+Guayabo is located in Turrialba downtown, from Cartago province, at 2 hours approximately from San José city (Costa Rica capital).
+There you can visit the Guayabo National Monument and learn some more about the Costa Rican culture (you can also visit the Turrialba Volcano National Park which is located in the same province).

-Guayabo is really important because it protects archaeological structures influences by Pre-Columbian groups that came form North and South America.
-Some of the finds that the Archaeology include are: staircases, mounds, carvings of crocodiles, insects and jaguars, aqueducts, golden artifacts, roads, sculptures, pottery, tombs, petroglyphs, jade artifacts, stone spheres and monoliths, among others.
+Guayabo is really important because it protects archaeological structures, influenced by Pre-Columbian groups that came from North and South America.
+Some of the archaeological finds that can be found here are: staircases, mounds, carvings of crocodiles, insects and jaguars, aqueducts, golden artifacts, roads, sculptures, pottery, tombs, petroglyphs, jade artifacts, stone spheres and monoliths, among others.

 Some services and facilities on the Guayabo National Monument are: information office, trails, bus service, exhibit room, camping area, archaeological investigation stations, amphitheater, butterfly farm, restrooms, lunch area and panoramic views and viewpoints.